ranxian/lark-openapi-mcp/README_RECALL.md

 ## User Guide

-### Use in Cursor/Claude
+### Use in Trae/Cursor/Claude

-To integrate Lark features in AI tools such as Cursor or Claude, you can add the following to your configuration file:
+To integrate Lark features in AI tools such as Trae, Cursor or Claude, you can add the following to your configuration file:

 ```json
 {